Who is issued a J.League license ?

 If relying on public stadiums, existing facilities should be utilized.

-If renovations are necessary, they should be conducted under the J.League’s responsibility.
+If renovations are necessary, it should be carried out under the responsibility of the J.League.

 The requirement for natural grass eliminates the public nature of the facility.
 Therefore, the J.League should pay the full standard usage fee, including for days when citizens cannot use the soccer field.
 The J.League should stop burdening local governments.